Local officials react to Trump's impeachment

 “House Democrats ran this blatantly partisan impeachment process like a kangaroo court, presuming the president was guilty and shamefully denying the president and the minority basic due process rights,” said U.S. Sen. Thom Tillis, a North Carolina Republican.
 “In spite of the lack of evidence they gathered and the facts not being on their side, they still voted to impeach the president to pander to their fringe base.”

-North Carolina’s other U.S. Senator Richard Burr, a Republican, has not released a statement on the impeachment, previously stating he would withhold his opinion until a trial, according to media report.
+North Carolina’s other U.S. Senator Richard Burr, a Republican, has not released a statement on the impeachment, previously stating he would withhold his opinion until a trial, according to media reports.

 If the U.S. Senate votes to remove Trump from office, it would be the first time in American history it would have happened to a sitting president.
 The two previous U.S. Senate trials on presidential impeachment articles did not receive the two-thirds majority needed to convict.